igorcav/RepData_PeerAssessment1/README.md

 #### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+We will use the mean value per interval, making a merge with the data.frame *passosintervalo*:

 ``` r
 dados_com_na <- subset(dados, is.na(steps))
 dados_sem_na <- subset(dados, !is.na(steps))